Save a lot of money this year by remembering that Expensive gifts usually have short impact value.

 And if you want to help someone you love have a new dose of hope, joy, or peace of mind, then consider sharing the principles you’ve been learning here.
 Show them how they can find hope, joy, and peace of mind for the rest of their life, no matter what challenges may come.

-If you do, the impact of your gift could save a marriage, restore someone’s faith in God, or strengthen a family, and the impact could literally be felt for generations.
+If you do, the impact of your gift could save a marriage, restore someone’s faith in God, or strengthen a family, and the impact could literally be felt for generations and beyond.